necog-UAM/sBOSC.-Oscillation-Detection-Algorithm-/README.md

                     sim_aperiodic = sBOSC_aperiodic(simsignal_source, cfg);
 ```

 For each overlapping segment, the specparam algorithm identifies spectral peaks, which are then removed from the power spectrum.
-Note while the the simulated peaks at 12 and 4 Hz are correctly deteceted and removed, two false positives are also captures around 93 Hz.
+Note the 4 and 12 hz peaks.